 The key to protecting your information is to avoid being hacked in the first place (though 100% protection is out of your hands, because your information is in someone else’s hands).
 So let’s start with the most common, most vulnerable approach to hacking…

 Yes, phishing as in fishing.
 The hacker throws out bait to get you to click on a link.
 Sometimes that link will take you to a “website” which will ask for personal information, including passwords.
 Sometimes that link downloads a virus or malware to your computer giving the hacker access to your computer, and thus your personal information.
 So any time you come across a link or attachment in an email, BE SKEPTICAL, THINK TWICE, and TAKE A CLOSER LOOK.
-Here’s how to approach those emails:
+Here’s how to approach emails that want you to click a link:

 - QUESTION, QUESTION, QUESTION.
 Any time there is a link or attachment, do not click on either until you confirm it’s safe.